muqiao0626/Bilinear_Model/README.md

 This repository hosts the implementation and applications of a bilinear model designed for analyzing neuronal gene expression and connectivity data.
 The work supports the findings presented in:

-Qiao, M. (2023+).
-Deciphering the Genetic Code of Neuronal Type Connectivity: A Bilinear Modeling Approach.
+Qiao, M. (2023+) Deciphering the Genetic Code of Neuronal Type Connectivity Through Bilinear Modeling. eLife.

 ## Overview
 Leveraging concepts from recommendation systems, the bilinear model projects gene expressions of presynaptic and postsynaptic neuronal types into a shared latent space.
 This process reconstructs a cross-correlation matrix that closely approximates the neuronal connectivity matrix, bridging single-cell sequencing data with connectomic data of neuronal types to unravel the genetic underpinnings of specific connectivities.